 This unit will provide you with the foundation knowledge of computer and network infrastructure that underpins Information and Communication Technologies (ICT) in modern organisations.
-You will study the physical and logical components and concepts of ICT related to computer networking.
-Specifically, you will explore computer architecture components, operating systems, and network evolution, hardware, protocols and security.
-By the end of this unit, you will be able to install and configure basic networks.
+You will study networking essentials including virtualisation, wireless networks, cloud computing, cyber security, and risk management.
+By the end of this unit, you will be able to build and manage basic computer networks.
 You will conduct hands-on practical activities with industrial-grade networking equipment and cyber security tools to enhance the security of built networks.

 |Student Contribution Band||SCA Band 2|

 Anti-requisite: If students have undertaken COIT11233 Information and Communication Technology Foundations, then this unit should not be taken.